klack/klack.cloud/README.md

 - Change admin password
 - Turn off qBittorrent logging
 - Change qBittorrent download path to `/data/downloads` and incomplete torrrents to `/data/downloads/temp`
+- Set password in sonarr and radarr and disable authentication for localhost
+- Enable file renaming in sonarr and radarr
 - Set `QB_WEBUI_USER, QB_WEBUI_PASS, UN_SONARR_0_API_KEY, UN_RADARR_0_API_KEY` in `.env`file
 - `docker compose up --profile downloaders` again.
 Verify port number is updated in qBittorent to a random one.
 - Use `http://localhost:9117` for that Jackett address when creating a torznab indexer